Looking for an employer of record in Portugal? Here’s what you need to know

 2. Hiring independent contractors

-3. Hiring workers via an employer of record in Portugal
+3. Hiring workers via a workforce management platform in Portugal

 Here’s how they compare: